 21. Honey from Hawaii.

-22. Consider turning a Hawaii key chain into a holiday ornament.
+22. Consider turning a Hawaii key chain into a Christmas ornament.

 23. Hawaii furnishings and dining accessories.